 Research has suggested that up to 50% of people with migraines may be deficient in magnesium.
-And, several studies suggest that magnesium may reduce the frequency of migraine attacks in people with low levels of magnesium.
-Dosages typically used in studies were 600 mg/day.
+And several studies suggest that magnesium may reduce the frequency of migraine attacks in people with low magnesium levels.
+The dosages typically used in studies were 600 mg/day.

-If you suffer from migraines {like I do}, trying boosting your intake of magnesium rich foods first, to see if it lessens the frequency of your headaches.
+If you suffer from migraines, as I do, try boosting your intake of magnesium-rich foods first to see if it lessens the frequency of your headaches.
 If not, you may want to consider trying a magnesium supplement.

 Individuals with diabetes are typically magnesium deficient, and some studies have suggested magnesium supplementation may help with insulin sensitivity and blood sugar control.

-A 2015 double-blind placebo-controlled study looking at the effect of magnesium supplementation on 116 people with pre-diabetes found magnesium supplementation improved blood sugar levels and insulin resistance It’s important to note, that significant improvements were only seen in people who had low magnesium levels at the start of the study.
+A 2015 double-blind placebo-controlled study looking at the effect of magnesium supplementation on 116 people with pre-diabetes found magnesium supplementation improved blood sugar levels and insulin resistance.
+However, it’s important to note that only people with low magnesium levels showed significant improvement.

 Although reductions are small, some studies have suggested that supplemental magnesium may also help lower blood pressure in people with hypertension.
 The median dose of magnesium used in these studies was 368 mg/day.

-Although studies are limited, bone mineral density may be increased in postmenopausal women with increased intake of foods high in magnesium, as well as magnesium supplements.
+Although studies are limited, bone mineral density may be increased in postmenopausal women with increased intake of foods high in magnesium and magnesium supplements.

-Fluids, fiber rich foods, exercise, and, sometimes, probiotics, are my go-to recommendations for alleviating constipation.
-However, when that doesn’t work, I’ll recommend foods high in magnesium, along with a magnesium supplement, to help with constipation.
+Fluids, fiber-rich foods, exercise, two kiwi fruit per day, & fiber supplements, if needed, are my go-to recommendations for alleviating constipation in my clients with IBS.
+However, when that doesn’t work, I’ll recommend foods high in magnesium and a magnesium supplement to help with constipation.

-Did you know that magnesium helps regulate melatonin, the hormone that regulates our sleep/wake cycle?
+Did you know magnesium helps regulate melatonin, the hormone regulating our sleep/wake cycle?
 In addition, magnesium may help dampen anxiety by binding to the neurotransmitter GABA (gamma-aminobutyric acid).

-While sleep studies with supplemental magnesium are limited, one study of 45 older adults showed improvement in subjective measures of insomnia after taking 500 mg of magnesium daily for 8 weeks.
-And, anecdotally, many of my clients and readers have stated supplementing with magnesium at night helps them sleep.
-On a personal note, I’ve found it to be helpful as well.
+While sleep studies with supplemental magnesium are limited, one study of 45 older adults showed improvement in subjective measures of insomnia after taking 500 mg of magnesium daily for eight weeks.
+In addition, and anecdotally, many of my clients find supplementing with magnesium at night helps them sleep better.

 Are you getting enough magnesium in your diet?

-Dietary studies of people in the US have consistently shown that magnesium intakes are less than the recommended amounts.
+Dietary studies of people in the US have consistently shown that magnesium intakes are less than recommended.
 In addition, the following groups of people are at risk for magnesium deficiency:

 - Type 2 diabetes